Michael Minn (http://michaelminn.com)

 The ranges given in the legend are rounded to four significant digits to avoid the extraneous precision associated with mathematical range calculation.

-This tool offers a feature for expressing buffer sizes as absolute linear distance units (miles, feet, meters, kilometers defined by WGS 84 great circle distance) rather than map units.
-The haversine formula is used to approximate meaningful radius distances independent of the original projection with normal rounded buffers, the geometry is transformed to an azimuthal equidistant projection (meters) with the feature centroid as the origin.
+This tool expresses buffer sizes as absolute linear distance units (miles, feet, meters, kilometers defined by WGS 84 great circle distance) rather than map units.
+The haversine formula is used to approximate meaningful radius distances independent of the original projection.
 While this may introduce some deviation from the original CRS, buffering is assumed in practice to be an inexact operation that can usually tolerate such discrepancy.
-Map units should be used with projected data sets to maintain consistency with projected units.

 Buffer radius can be fixed for all buffers as specified in the dialog, or buffer sizes can be taken from an attribute in the source shape layer.